 - the bathroom

-- in the car
+- in the van

-- in their crates/workboxes
+- in your kids’ crates/workboxes

-- on their beds
+- on your kids’ beds

 - in a box similar to our library box